Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

 This error appears when your sampling rate is lower than the signals symbol rate.
 Set your sampling rate to be at least roughly 1.2x the symbol rate (to gain some overhead).
 If not possible, get an SDR capable of sampling at higher rates or don't receive this signal at all.

-> Note that with orbitting satellites you NEED additional overhead due to doppler shifting.
+> Note that with orbiting satellites you NEED additional overhead due to doppler shifting.
 With geostationary satellites you can push close to the minimum thanks to the signal not experiencing doppler shifting.

-# Miscallenous stuff
+# Miscellaneous stuff

 ## Pass rating scale
 This scale is not official or perfect, I just created it to be able to gauge how good each **xRPT** satellite pass was.
 Which metric to use is debatable, but I personally prefer how many kilometres of the ground track you received from the satellite. <u> Given most LEO satellites have a spatial resolution of approximately 1 kilometre in this band, you can use the vertical length of raw images to get the amount of kilometres you tracked</u>